The ARC is a creative, whole-school approach designed to help every child feel safe, understood, and ready to learn.

 This mix allows ARC to stay both gentle and rigorously grounded, balancing therapeutic depth with practical classroom strategies.

-Working alongside school staff, families, and allied health to create sustainable, creative, and inclusive approaches for children.
+Through this pilot, Sam is working with school staff, families, and allied health to develop sustainable, creative, and inclusive approaches for children.

 Contact Sam